Skip to main content

 To Machu Picchu by Bus

-We still suggest that you set up base in Ollantaytambo, it really is the prettiest little town.
+We still suggest that you set up a base in Ollantaytambo, it really is the prettiest little town.

 Once at Hidroelectrica, walk up towards the train station and you should see signs for Aguas Calientes, or ask any local.